Say goodbye to plastic tat with this year’s top luxury Christmas crackers

 From artisan chocolates to perfume and even stationery, there’s plenty to choose from in the way of designs and fillings.
 Before buying, take into account how many people you’ll have to cater for – it’s always worth getting a few extra for those unexpected guests.

-Then there are the eco credentials – do you want a sustainable option that is plastic- and glitter-free?
+Then there are the eco-credentials, if you want a sustainable option then you’ll need to look for one that is plastic and/or glitter-free.
 Lastly, think about what gifts would go down well with your friends and family – do you want a mix of surprises, or maybe you’d like to come up with your own tailored gifts, in which case a fill-your-own design might work best.

 We’ve rounded up the best options on the market this year to give you a wide range to choose from, whatever your taste and budget.
-All that’s left to do is make your selection and wait for the celebrations, reassured your Christmas festivities will truly go off with a bang!
+All that’s left to do is make your selection and wait for the celebrations, reassured your Christmas celebrations will truly go off with a bang.

 Read more: